TomSeldon/nw-refactoring-exercise/README.md

 Discuss (or implement) how you would go about getting this service under test, and what things you would look to refactor / improve.

+## Expected behaviour

+When getting a user, aside from actually returning the user object, the following extra hehaviour is required:

+* Restrict access to users who have the `get_user` permission (i.e. the user making the request has that permission)
+* Log successful access requests to an audit log

 ## Testing

 Although there are currently no tests, a test framework is in place (Mocha + Chai) and available to run.